SO(4,1) Yang-Mills theory of quantum gravity: The Theoretical Foundation of SO(4,1) Yang-Mills gravity

-This is not the tensor, $T^{\mu\nu}$, we have been discussing above.
-General relativity assumes diffeomorphism-covariance which implies that the quantity \ref{eqn:grenergy} is conserved by Noether's theorem.
+Only this pseudotensor is conserved because the SO(4,1) symmetry pre-empts the coordinate diffeomorphic symmetry.
+General relativity assumes diffeomorphism-covariance which implies that the quantity \ref{eqn:energy} is conserved by Noether's theorem.
 Kretschmann pointed out to Einstein himself (and Einstein conceded), however, that general covariance, i.e. coordinate covariance, was a fictitious symmetry group generating no physical predictions \cite{Norton:2003}.
 Many theories can be made that are generally covariant and predict different physical outcomes.
 The physical restrictions on the theory are important and fix the theory.
 Diffeomorphism-covariance in general relativity is an active symmetry that is unrestricted.
-This is not so in the Yang-Mills theory because the gauge prefers a particular coordinate system.
-In other words, once the gauge is fixed it specifies a specific set of reference frames at each spacetime location.
+Imposing an SO(4,1) gauge symmetry on spacetime implies that, once it is fixed, the gauge prefers a particular coordinate system.
 With a preferred set of reference frames, although the coordinate system can be changed at will, the theory is not actively diffeomorphism-covariant.
 Hence, Noether's theorem does not apply to the metric, and the stress-energy-momentum tensor of General Relativity is not a conserved quantity.
-This is not the same as having a preferred coordinate system overall, only that fixing the gauge of the Yang-Mills theory destroys the diffeomorphic gauge freedom that general relativity assumes.
-In the next section I will show this mathematically.
+This is not the same as having a preferred coordinate system overall, only that fixing the gauge destroys the diffeomorphic freedom that general relativity assumes.